penalvapablo/AlkemyChallenge/README.md

 ```bash
 npm install
 ```
 3. When a user is registered, a welcome email is sent to him/her.
 After creating an account on Sendgird, go to Sender Authentication and verirfy an email to use.
-Then go to api key and create one.
+Then go to Api Key and create one.
 Add sendgrid’s api key to the SENDGRID_API_KEY variable and your verified email to the SENDGRID_EMAIL variable in the ".env" file.

 4. Start the server
 ```bash